exoplatform/exo-documentation/docs/GettingStarted.rst

 .. note:: The |image157| button is grey and unclickable until the mandatory fields *title* and *content* are filled.

-Sharing a news from complete form
+Sharing a news from full form
 ----------------------------------

 To share an article from the complete form, you have to display the short form as explained in the previous paragraph and click on "More options" button.